Snowflake is a popular cloud-based data warehouse known for its speed, scalability, and reliability.

 Add Assign Access: Add Service Principal as the security principal type for the role.
 Search for AZURE_MULTI_TENANT_APP_NAME that you obtained in Step 3.

-Grant integration access to the Snowflake role you created in the Creating a role for RudderStack section by running the following command:
+Grant integration access to the Snowflake role you created in the Create a role for RudderStack section by running the following command:

-Replace <integration_name> with the name of your Cloud Storage integration, <bucket> with Staging GCS Object Storage Bucket Name, and <path> with the prefix set in the Configuring the object storage section above.
+Replace <INTEGRATION_NAME> with the name of your Cloud Storage integration, <bucket> with Staging GCS Object Storage Bucket Name, and <PATH> with the prefix set in the Configure object storage section above.

-The following command retrieves the Cloud Storage service account ID created for your Snowflake account, where <integration_name> is the integration name you specified in Step 1.
+Retrieve the Cloud Storage service account ID created for your Snowflake account, where <INTEGRATION_NAME> is the integration name you specified in Step 1:

-The output of this command will have a property named as STORAGE_GCP_SERVICE_ACCOUNT.
+The output of this command has a property named STORAGE_GCP_SERVICE_ACCOUNT.
 Retrieve this property value.
 It should be of the format service-account-id@UNIQUE_STRING.iam.gserviceaccount.com.

-Grant service account permissions to access the bucket objects: Create a custom IAM role with the required permissions to access the bucket and fetch the objects by following these steps:
+Grant service account permissions to access the bucket objects: Create a custom IAM role with the required permissions to access the bucket and fetch the objects:

 Log into the GCP console as a Project Editor.